coinvault-2lp/Proof-of-Concept-NS/README.md

 ---------------------

+# Usage:

-You can now run the **Shell Scripts** in this repo to simulate CoinVault setup and recovery.
+You can run the **Shell Scripts** in this repo to simulate CoinVault setup and recovery.

 These scripts simulate a Depositor with two private keys (1 Hardware Wallet + 1 Hardware Token\*) and a Vault/Depository Provider with two private keys (1 Hardware Wallet + 1 Hardware Token\*) collaborating to secure the Depositor's Bitcoin using CoinVault protocol and the folloring 4 scripts demonstrate recovery in 4 most common scenarios using 4 of the 9 Options available for recovery in this flavor of CoinVault protocol.
 Many other flavors/configs are possible.